General Information and Policies for Continuing Education

 Please note the following information regarding our CE programming:

-- Program specific details will be provided via the Danielsen Institute Calendar (available to affiliated staff) and printed or electronic announcements.
+- Program specific details will be provided via the Danielsen Institute Calendar (available to current and affiliated staff) for Professional Development Seminars, and printed or electronic announcements (brochures, web pages, email) for conferences or special events.
 Details to be provided are:

 - The specific learning objectives for the training;